nexus-uw/coverage-course/notes.md

 # How to Setup Istanbul Test Coverage
 ### Ask someone on your project.

-### Simple working example for Karma and Mocha: https://github.com/nexus-uw/coverage-talk (could use an update to modern JS)
+### Simple working example for Karma and Mocha: https://github.com/nexus-uw/coverage-talk  (Angular 1.x and ES5)

-### For a full project using all the goodies (Transitional Angular): https://github.com/rangle/ngcourse-next
+### For a full project using all the goodies (Transitional Angular): https://github.com/rangle/ngcourse-next (Angular 1.x and TypeScript)

+### Maybe look at https://github.com/rangle/ng2-redux-starter in the near future?

-### finally, talk to me (Simon)
+### Finally, talk to me (Simon)

 ---